AdobeDocs/commerce-php/src/pages/architecture/layers/persistence.md

 ---
-group: architecture-guide
-title: Persistence layer
+title: Persistence Layer | Commerce PHP Extensions
+description: Learn about the architectural persistence layer of the Commerce framework.
 ---

+# Persistence layer

 Magento uses an active record pattern strategy for persistence.
 In this system, the model object contains a *resource model* that maps an object to one or more database rows.
 A resource model is responsible for performing functions such as: